RiftValleySoftware/RVS_Spinner/README.md

 -
 The way it works, is that the "quiescent" control is small.
 By default, it is an oval or circle; possibly with an image or text in it, or just an image.

-Tapping on the circle "pops up" a surrounding ring of images, which can be rotated about the center, like a prize wheel or a knob.
+Tapping on this image "pops up" a surrounding ring of images, which can be rotated about the center, like a prize wheel or a knob.

 ![Prize Wheel Display](img/SpinnerAnimation.gif)

-This popup is a [`UIControl`](https://developer.apple.com/documentation/uikit/uicontrol) that is opened in the superview of the center, so the superview must be able to support having a larger view added.
+This popup is a [`UIControl`](https://developer.apple.com/documentation/uikit/uicontrol) that is opened in the superview of the control, so the superview (the control's container) must be able to support having a larger view added.
+This container will constrain the size of the control, when it pops up.

 You can prescribe the radius of the popup or [`UIPickerView`](https://developer.apple.com/documentation/uikit/uipickerview) at runtime, or in the Interface Builder/Storyboard Editor.
 The sizes of the images will adjust to fit the circle.